Zidan-ID17/Theme-Me/README.md

   <img src="https://img.shields.io/badge/Language-Python-%23FF0000.svg" alt="Build">
 </a>

-### Description
+### • Description
-**Theme-Me** is a simple tool designed to enhance the user experience in Termux.
-With this tool, you can change the theme, font, and terminal background to your liking.
-Although the current features may still be limited, I plan to add more exciting features in the future.<br>
+**Theme-Me** is a simple tool designed to enhance the user experience in **Termux**.
+With this tool, you can customize the theme, font, and terminal background to suit your preferences.
+Although the current features are limited, I plan to add more exciting features in the future.<br>

-### Tools Usage Commands
+### • Tools Usage Commands
 ```bash
 $ pkg install git